robertowit/demo-repo/README.md

             depending on OS
             * for Windows:          $ git config --global core.autocrlf true
             * For Mac and Linux:    $ git config --global core.autocrlf input
+    - if Visual Studio Code was already installed: use Administrator rights when starting shortcut VS Code (properties > adv. > admin...)

 1) On GitHub
 -------------------